-1. Kohla Mix-Mohair Splitboard Skins
+2. Kohla Mix-Mohair Splitboard Skins

 Mohair is easier to glide but you sacrifice traction; synthetic fibers optimize traction but, as you can probably deduce from this little rundown, it’s tougher to glide.
 With a mohair/synthetic mix, you get the best of both worlds and across the most variable conditions.
 And depending on the depth and mix of the fibers, the mix can actually become a stronger beast than either individually.
-Kohla’s mix and length delivers just this and in spades.
+Kohla’s mix and length deliver just this and in spades.

 They also use less material and less adhesive.
 This means your skins are easier to separate at those early morning trailheads.
 It also means they can roll up to smaller than a beer can and you can shove them into even the most-overfull backpacks because, hell, Backcountry 101 means you need to be prepared for every occasion and as you learn more about the what ifs, you realize you need more on your back.
+[Purchase: $179.95]

-2. Colltex Whizzz Splitboard Skins
+8. Colltex Whizzz Splitboard Skins

 What is it that makes the Wizzz skins from Colltex differ from other skins on the market?
 The Whizzz is made of 65% mohair + 35% polyamide.
 Mohair is the tried and true material for skins that offers great grip and glide all in one.
 What the Wizzz does is combine mohair with an acrylic adhesive glue-less layer that makes these skins super easy to pull apart and store without the need for a skin saver net.

-3. High Trail Evotec Splitboard Skins
+9. High Trail Evotec Splitboard Skins

 I will start with what I really like about these skins.
-First off they are glueless making them incredibly easy to pull on and off your splitboard, and even easier to pull apart when the skins are stuck together, no more mesh needed.
+First, off they are glueless making them incredibly easy to pull on and off your splitboard, and even easier to pull apart when the skins are stuck together, no more mesh needed.

 One the way up it will be hard to find another pair of skins with this much traction.
-The Evotec skins use a silicone-based adhesion, to be honest not sure what that means, but it’s not glue and its working much better then any of the other 4 pairs of skins I am currently testing.
+The Evotec skins use a silicone-based adhesion, to be honest not sure what that means, but it’s not glue and its working much better than any of the other 4 pairs of skins I am currently testing.
 That much I can tell you.